BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 ![](../../page-images/implementation_pd.png)

-Your module is required to provide audio inlets and outlets for each Audio Stream Endpoint, and to respond to messages from libIntegra using the receive symbol `integra-broadcast-receive`.
+The module is required to provide audio inlets and outlets for each Audio Stream Endpoint, and to respond to messages from libIntegra using the receive symbol `integra-broadcast-receive`.
 Followed by a `[route $1]` to route only messages designated for this instance.
 When using one of the Templates included with the Module Creator, this boilerplate is provided by the `[handlers/ntg_receive]` abstraction.

 > Developers are strongly encouraged to use one of the provided templates rather than starting their module from scratch